trevwar/datasciencecoursera/README.md

   reshape2
   plyr

-Run source("run_analysis.R"), then it will generate a new file MeanData.txt in the "UCI HAR Dataset" folder.
+Run source("run_analysis.R"), which will generate a new file MeanData.txt in the "UCI HAR Dataset" folder.